paolomainardi/paolomainardi.com/src/content/posts/7-supply-chain-dependencies/index.md

 2. [Microservices vs Monolith](https://blog.sparkfabrik.com/en/microservices-and-cloud-native-applications-vs-monolithic-applications) is not choosing good or bad, focus on the problem instead, simpler is always better.
 3. Use the [SLSA](https://slsa.dev/spec/v1.0/threats-overview) framework to understand modern software supply chain threats and working to adopt defined security levels, a step at a time.
 4. Automate dependencies management using OSS tool like [RenovateBot](https://github.com/renovatebot/renovate), it’s nice and easy to integrate.
-5. Embrace the new era of artifact signing using [Sigstore](https://www.sigstore.dev/) and [SLSA attestations](https://slsa.dev/attestation-model) to produce your artifacts and as a guide to choose third-party software who adopt it.
+5. Embrace the new era of artifact signing using [Sigstore](https://www.sigstore.dev/) and [SLSA attestations](https://slsa.dev/attestation-model) to produce your artifacts and as a guide to choosing third-party software who adopt it.
 6. Always produce Software Bill of Material (SBOM) for an artifact and pretend to have it too from your suppliers. ([SPDX](https://spdx.dev/) and [CycloneDX](https://cyclonedx.org/) standards)
 7. Automate and scan for known vulnerabilities across all your entire set of dependencies, it is easy to do it when standardising the artifacts to OCI containers.
 Using a tool like [Grype](https://github.com/anchore/grype).
 8. Use smaller Docker images like [Distroless](https://github.com/GoogleContainerTools/distroless) or [Chainguard](https://www.chainguard.dev/chainguard-images) when possible